Adding Bluetooth to the Xiegu G90 HF transceiver.

 The ideal would be just to buy the “HB-6A” adapter in the middle of the picture above and I did eventually find one company selling just that at $25 plus P&P after I had ordered a complete kit.
 Prices for the same kit can vary from €29 to €90!
 The headset alone costs €13.95.
 Shop around and the “kit price” from several AliExpress and eBay sellers is around €40 including tax and shipping.
 Of course, if you don’t already have a Bluetooth headset that you wish to use, then the one in the kit might be fine as it’s supplied to use with the adapter in a communications mode.
 I already had an over the ears BT headset, so now I have both Headset and earpiece/microphone.

 After wiring this set via 2.5mm and 3.5mm stereo jacks to the ACC socket mini-DIN plug, pairing the headset to the unit and testing, I found two problems.

-- I had no audio coming out to by Bluetooth headset or earphone.
-This was simply solved by switching the output from the Internal speaker in the G90 to the ACC socket in the system menu.
-This is reached by pressing the <FUNC> button once so that the orange light comes on and then the <POW> button on the right-hand side of the radio, twice and then using the main tuning knob to change the setting from SPKR to LINE.
-You can also access the levels of the line input and output in these menus and I suggest you set both of these to their top value of 15.
+- I had no audio getting to the radio from my Bluetooth headset.
+This was simply solved by switching the input from the microphone socket in the G90 to the LINE input on the ACC socket via the system menu.
+This is reached by pressing the <FUNC> button once so that the orange light comes on and then the <POW> button on the right-hand side of the radio’s faceplate, twice and then using the main tuning knob to change the setting from MIC to LINE.
+You can also access the levels of the line input and output in these menus and I suggest you set both of these initially to their top value of 15.

 A total surprise was that after pairing the little PTT button that also came with the audio adapter set, it worked straight away with no issues at all, meaning I can use this rather than the PTT option in the remote-control app (more about that app below).